pavannomulas/pavannomulas.github.io/README.md

-This is developed with minimum code to represent my details.
+This webpage is developed with minimum code to represent my details.